JavaScriptKC/workshop/_posts/2013-06-2-data-storage.md

 # Storing Some Data

-Most applications just aren't useful without storing some data.
-Let's use mongodb to save some stuff.
-Oh yeah, you will need access to an instance of mongodb to proceed with this lab.
+Most applications just aren\'t useful without storing some data.
+Let\'s use mongodb to save some stuff.
+You will need access to an instance of mongodb to proceed with this lab.

 * [Starting the project](#starting_the_project)
 * [Get everything in place](#get_everything_in_place)